-Creative Retreats are magical adventures into Elsewhere’s unfolding world of things.
-Retreats are open to students, collectives, community and learning groups across disciplines and interests.
+Creative Retreats are full day and weekend long magical adventures through Elsewhere’s unfolding world of things.
+They are open to students, collectives, community organizations and learning groups across disciplines and interests.

-Retreats offer immersive encounters with contemporary site-specific art practice, storytelling, resourcefulness, flexibility, creativity, adaptation, and community-based creative practice in Elsewhere’s one-of-a-kind world of collaborative production.
+Retreats offer immersive encounters with contemporary site-specific art practice, storytelling, resourcefulness, creativity through play and community-based engagement in Elsewhere’s one-of-a-kind world of collaborative production.
 Elsewhere’s environment of art and everyday objects invokes responses through an open field of creative learning through living, doing, and exchanging that builds group connectivity, communication, and collaboration.

-During retreat adventures, Elsewhere’s curators lead a collaborative project in service to the museum or downtown Greensboro, or students can work on smaller independent projects that use the collection in non-permanent ways (photography, video, audio, writing, performance).
+During retreat adventures, Elsewhere’s curators lead a collaborative project in service to the museum or downtown Greensboro.
+Students get a hands-on introduction to art processes at the museum and its creative processes through participation in a micro-residency to develop small independent projects that use the collection in non-permanent ways (photography, video, audio, writing, performance).
 Elsewhere works with each group leader to organize a project that meets the needs of the learning community while sharing new lifestyle models.

-Day-long, week-end and week-long adventures for groups of 5-20 are available. $50 p/day+night includes living museum sites, all inclusive meals + snacks in the Elsewhere kitchen commons co-op, and workshop facilitation by an Elsewhere curator.
+$50 per person per day+night, for up to 20 people.
+Includes a tour of the museum, meals + snacks in the Elsewhere kitchen commons co-op, and workshop facilitation by an Elsewhere curator.
 Typically groups arrive on a Friday and depart on Sunday for weekend adventures.
-All participants become part of the Elsewhere collective network, receive a year-long museum membership, and special consideration for extended residencies and internship opportunities.
+All participants become part of the Elsewhere collective network and receive special consideration for residencies and internship opportunities.

-Elsewhere works with university professors to help frame, pitch, and secure funding from departments or students, or happily helps groups from organizations or cities coordinate and curate adventures.
-We are quite flexible and adaptable and hope to make the retreat a symbiotic exchange between your group and the living museum.
+Elsewhere works with university professors to help frame, pitch, and secure funding from departments or students, or Museum staff can also help groups from organizations or cities coordinate and curate adventures.
+We are quite flexible and adaptable and hope to make the retreat a symbiotic exchange between your group and the museum.